Tiny Davis: Filmography

 Davis was featured in two independent short documentary films produced and directed by Greta Schiller and Andrea Weiss.
 International Sweethearts of Rhythm: America's Hottest All-Girl Band (1986) presented a history of the first racially integrated all-female jazz band in the United States.
 Davis was one of six surviving band members interviewed in the film.

 In 1988, she was the co-featured artist in the documentary Tiny & Ruby: Hell Divin' Women that focused primarily on Davis' career after leaving the Sweethearts, as well as her 40+-year relationship with Ruby Lucas.
 Tiny & Ruby had its premiere at the 1988 Chicago Lesbian and Gay International Film Festival, with Chicago residents Davis and Lucas in attendance.

 Personal life

 As a young woman, she married Clarence Davis, and they had a son and two daughters.

-Several decades later, bassist Ruby Lucas became Davis's life partner.
+Later, bassist Ruby Lucas became Davis's life partner.
 Lucas was among the musicians in Davis' Hell Divers group.
 Davis and Lucas opened a club in Chicago, Tiny and Ruby's Gay Spot, in the late 1940s, which they ran through the 1950s.
 The couple were together over 40 years, until Tiny's death in Chicago on January 30, 1994.